TaitoUnited/tool-template/README.md

 ## Development

-Install linters locally (all developers use the same linter version):
+Install libraries on host for linting, autocompletion and commit validation purposes:

     $ taito install

+Init shell environment before starting your editor:

+    $ taito env

-Start the tool:
+Run the tool:

-    $ taito start
+    $ taito start [-- ARGS]

 Run the examples:

-    $ taito start: examples
+    $ taito start: examples [-- ARGS]

-Start a shell on the tool container:
+Start a shell in the tool container:

     $ taito shell

-Start a shell on the examples container:

-    $ taito shell: examples

 Write `taito op` and press TAB to get the list of most important commands for operating your project.
 Run `taito COMMAND -h` to search for a command (e.g `taito log -h`, `taito clean -h`).
 Run `taito -h` to get detailed instructions for all commands.
 For troubleshooting run `taito --trouble`.